atmajs/ClassJS/README.md

 Store
 -----

-Storage interface is the same for all types, so you can easily switch between localStorage, AJAX or MongoDB.
+Storage Interface is same for all types, so you can easily switch between localStorage, AJAX or MongoDB.

 **Remote**
 _async - extends Class.Deferred_